ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 ![change gas fee](.github/images/changegasfee.gif)

-If you're using the _Enhanced Gas Fee UI_ which is an experimental feature in metamask, you can set the gas fee to _Aggressive_ and that should work.
+If you're using the _Enhanced Gas Fee UI_ which is an experimental feature in MetaMask, you can set the gas fee to _Aggressive_ and that should work.

 ![aggressive](.github/images/aggressive.gif)

-After making a few transactions, metamask should start automatically adjusting the gas fee to the optimal value.
+After making a few transactions, MetaMask should start automatically adjusting the gas fee to the optimal value.

 ### Deploying the Contract